History of lidos in the United Kingdom: Closures, rescues and new creations

 Other ongoing campaigns include reopening Broomhill Pool in Ipswich, Peckham Rye Lido in South East London, the Cleveland Pools at Hampton Row in Bath (where the historic Grade II* listed baths, which date back to 1815, are believed to be the oldest surviving public outdoor swimming pools in the country) and Grange Lido (another Grade II listed baths and the only Art Deco lido in the north of England).

 Arundel Lido is situated in the town of Arundel within the South Downs National Park.
 It has heated pools, and grass areas surrounding the pools suitable for sunbathing and picnics.
 Planning permission was granted in 2018 for the Lido Extended Activities Plan - Project LEAP to develop an all-year-round facility with heated changing facilities, a Gym, Community Hall and Cafe.

 Tinside Lido has repeatedly featured in the top 10 best outdoor pools in Europe since it reopened in 2005.

 Plymouth is home to the Tinside Lido, a 1935 Art Deco seawater pool built on the limestone shoreline at the base of Plymouth Hoe.
 The semi-circular lido also has three fountains and disabled access, and is open from May to September.

 A London-based organisation Thames Baths was created to develop plans for a new floating lido on the Thames at Embankment, seeking to crowd-fund the £10m cost of construction.
 Thames Baths' design company Studio Octopi has also won a design competition for plans for the creation of a new lido at Peckham Rye, where one closed in 1987 and was demolished.
 A new 40m bathing pond has already been created as part of King's Cross developments in North London.

 Clevedon's Marine Lake underwent an £850,000 renovation project that included de-silting the tidally topped up pool (about 16,000 tonnes of silt was removed), increasing access to the lake.
 The project was funded by Clevedon Town Council, Marlens (Marine Lake Enthusiasts), and North Somerset Council.
+Also in North Somerset, the Portishead Open Air Pool, built in 1962, later than the 1930s boom, was threatened with closure in 2008 due to falling visitor numbers.
+A Save the Open Air Pool campaign facilitated a takeover by a newly formed community trust.
+The facility gained national attention in 2009 when it was refurbished as part of the television series Ty Pennington's Great British Adventure, which aided its reopening in 2010.
+In 2024, the trust secured £1.33 million from the UK government's Community Ownership Fund to modernise the facilities and improve energy efficiency.